jkenlooper/puzzle-massive/_infra/README.md

 _Work in Progress_

-Either a new instance is created when following blue/green deployments or it is updated in-place.
+Either a new instance is created when following stateful swap deployments or it is updated in-place.

 A git tag of the version is created after successfully deploying to production.